 I remember when we were rolling on our take-off roll, it seemed to take forever.
 Then the stewardess came on the intercom and said, "We're a little heavy today, so if you will all pick up your feet it will help get us airborne."

 Everyone in the plane lifted their feet, and a few seconds later we rotated and headed for the sky.
 When the pilot said we had left VN airspace, three things happened.
-Applause, a sense of relief and about a hundred bottles of Jack Daniels came flying out of cargo pockets, ditty bags or somewhere.
-The stewardess started bringing the cokes, and everyone on the plane got mildly, pleasantly drunk.
+Cheering and yelling, and about a hundred bottles of booze came flying out of cargo pockets, ditty bags or somewhere.
+The stewardess started bringing the cokes, and everyone on the plane got very pleasantly drunk.
 Then it got quiet - and stayed pretty quiet the rest of the flight home.
 Everyone reflecting into their own thoughts, I guess.

 Walking out the doors at the Travis AFB terminal - I saw the girl I had left behind.
 After writing me faithfully once a week, she was there to pick me up.
 As we were driving away from the terminal, she pulled the car over and stopped.
 She turned in the seat, and I thought she wanted to make out.
 How wrong I was!